Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Food Safety

 In addition to disease detection, several studies shifted attention toward pest detection and pest management in agriculture. \cite{nr124} evaluated Faster-RCNN with a MobileNetV3 backbone for pest identification, validated with Grad-CAM. \cite{nr122} improved pest classification models using genetic algorithms, confirming model efficiency through Grad-CAM visualizations. \cite{nr127} developed ExquisiteNet, a DL model for pest identification validated by Grad-CAM.
 Additionally, \cite{nr123} used various XAI techniques to provide detailed visual explanations for a lightweight CNN in crop health monitoring. \cite{nr41} utilized LIME with the proposed I-LDD framework, leveraging ELM for fast and robust disease classification on the PlantVillage dataset, accompanied by visual explanations that highlight diseased leaf areas.
 These two papers show composite solutions, utilizing multiple XAI techniques to provide more insightful explanations.

 Some studies extended the use of XAI techniques beyond agriculture. \cite{nr55} applied Grad-CAM to validate an ML method for classifying mercury exposure in fish, supporting food safety beyond agriculture. \cite{nr57} introduced EffiNet-TS, a model based on EfficientNetV2, incorporating an NN to reconstruct images that highlight key symptoms, thereby clarifying the decision-making process. \cite{nr51} proposed a customized EfficientNetB4 model for high-precision classification of chill leaf diseases, validating the model using Grad-CAM.
 Similarly, \cite{nr48} evaluated the performance of four CNN models, with EfficientNetB4 performing best on a dataset of diseased and healthy plant leaves, confirming the models' focus on critical disease features like rust pustules through Grad-CAM. \cite{nr83} introduced a meta-learning approach for plant disease detection, interpreted with Task Activation Mapping, a CAM-based technique specifically developed for this study. \cite{nr54} developed a convolutional ensemble network using lightweight CNNs like MobileNetV2, validated by Grad-CAM.
+Similarly, \cite{nr220} implemented MobileNetV2, integrating Grad-CAM and LIME for explainability, to develop an end-to-end explainable system for maize disease diagnosis that can be deployed in the field. \cite{nr205} applied SHAP and LIME to explain the results of a CNN developed for early maize leaf disease detection, suitable for mobile deployment.
 Furthermore, \cite{nr26} employed a Vision Transformer model for plant disease classification, with Grad-CAM confirming the model’s focus on relevant disease features.

 Recent research has significantly advanced the use of DL models for mobile device deployment in agricultural disease detection. \cite{nr63} adapted a YOLOv8n model for real-time wheat ear detection, optimized for mobile devices. \cite{nr81} utilized MobileNetV2 in detecting tomato leaf diseases, emphasizing its suitability for low-end devices in real-world applications. \cite{nr28} proposed the CD-MobileNetV3 model for identifying corn leaf diseases, demonstrating its efficiency for mobile use.
 Likewise, \cite{nr67} applied the lightweight ShuffleNetV2 model to detect corn seed diseases.
 These studies validate their models using Grad-CAM for real-time deployment on mobile platforms, highlighting the increasing role of mobile-optimized models in advancing agricultural monitoring and management.